apoorv2904/Project_CleaningData/README.md

 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#### E. tidy_data.txt
+Actual Tidy Data file after all the steps.
+Can be generated through code as well.

 ### Explaination of run_analysis.R